 University of Southern California -Trojan Transfer Plan for Freshman Year in Rome

-Congratulations on your invitation to the USC Trojan Transfer Plan (TTP) – Freshman Year in Rome program.
-The TTP program gives you the opportunity to take your freshman year classes at John Cabot University (JCU) in Rome as part of a direct transfer pathway to USC in your sophomore year.
+The Trojan Transfer Plan gives you the opportunity to take your freshman year classes at John Cabot University (JCU) in Rome as part of a direct transfer pathway to USC in your sophomore year.

 JCU recognizes that your first priority is to have a successful transfer into USC after a year of studying with us in Rome.
 We work closely with USC to ensure that we offer the courses you need to meet the Trojan Transfer Requirements.